wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 #### Example: Setting and Testing Iteration Limits

 Suppose you have 8 failing sources: "source1", "source2", "source3", "source4", "source5", "source6", "source7", "source8".
-Setting `setDefaultIterationLimit` to 5 in the following template:
+You set `setDefaultIterationLimit` to 5 in the first line of the following template:

 {% raw %}
 ```handlebars